joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 project was a monolith, all of the dependencies for the client were also being bundled with the API code.
 This was an issue for the following reasons:

-* The API would take up more storage space on the deployed server
+* The API would take up more storage space on the server it was deployed to
 * It would take significantly more time to bundle the API before it was deployed.
 This meant that I was wasting time.